KristijanArmeni/encoders_report/report.md

 A schematic overview of our software development and publishing workflow.
 :::

-**Package and documentation.** The analysis package contains the separate `.py` modules corresponding to distinct analysis stages (e.g., `data.py` for loading the data, `regression.py` for model fitting, etc.) which provide the relevant functions (e.g., `data.load_fmri`, `regression.ridge_regression`, etc.).
+**Package and documentation** The analysis package contains the separate `.py` modules corresponding to distinct analysis stages (e.g., `data.py` for loading the data, `regression.py` for model fitting, etc.) which provide the relevant functions (e.g., `data.load_fmri`, `regression.ridge_regression`, etc.).
-The analysis code is locally installable as a python package (via  Poetry[^poetry]) meaning that after downloading, the user can install the code and dependencies, for example using either `poetry install` or via `pip install -e .`.
+The analysis code is locally installable as a python package (via  Poetry[^poetry]) meaning that after downloading, the user can install the code and dependencies, for example using either `poetry install` or via `pip install -e`.
 The code was versioned using git and hosted on GitHub, licensed with permissive MIT License.

 We used MkDocs[^mkdocs] to parse the contents or the `./docs` folder in the project repository and to render the documentation website.
 We used MkDocstrings extension that automatically parsed analysis code docstrings and included it as part of the documentation website.